blocknative/web3-onboard/packages/react/README.md

 ## `useNotifications`

-This hook allows the dev to access all notifications if enabled, send custom notifications and update notify >enable/disable and change transactionHandler function<
+This hook allows the dev to access all notifications if enabled, send custom notifications and update notify <enable/disable & update transactionHandler function>
 **note** requires an API key be added to the initialization, enabled by default if API key exists

 ```typescript